Pro

 2. Check retrieval readiness signals—whether pages are structured for clear AI extraction.

-3. Note content gaps and intent alignment issues across your architecture.
+3. Note content gaps and brand alignment issues across your architecture.

 4. Use priorities to decide which clusters to expand or consolidate.